rssoftwareab/arrigo-support/docs/systemrequirements.md

 Arrigo Local is tested and supported on the following OS'es:

-* Windows 10 Pro (for engineering, configuration or commissioning and in products delivered by Regin)
+* Windows 10/11 Pro (for engineering, configuration or commissioning and in products delivered by Regin)
-* Windows Server 2016
 * Windows Server 2019
+* Windows Server 2022

 ## Chromium Installer

 Chromium Installer is tested and supported on the following OS'es:

 * Windows 10
+* Windows 11
 * Windows Server 2016
 * Windows Server 2019
+* Windows Server 2022

 You can also install on these OS'es, but we do not actively test the installer or the browser on them: